scala/scala-lang/blog/_posts/2026-06-09-sovereign-doc-project.md

 Work on **improving our API documentation** (Scaladoc) is already well underway.
 A series of PRs has already been merged and others are in the pipeline.
 These PRs were created with the help of AI-based tooling developed by Bill Venners and Chua Chee Seng.
 The process of doing this work with AI assistance will be documented, and the results described, in a future blog post by Bill.

-Thanks to work done by the Scala 3 compiler team, the infrastructure is now in place for **compiler checking of code samples** in the standard library Scaladoc and Scala 3 language.
+Thanks to work done by Oliver Bračevac (from the Scala 3 compiler team), the infrastructure is now in place for **compiler checking of code samples** in the standard library Scaladoc and Scala 3 language.
 Many of the already-merged PRs take advantage of this new checking capability.

 The goals of the API doc work are: